Breathable Insulation

 This provides a very dense “mass” which inherently has a good insulation value.
 Daub had a number of benefits in Timber Framed Buildings, not only thermal and insulation benefits but its ability to soak up, release and thus control moisture in the building.

-Daub provides great insulation values and is a fantastic product. is it due a revival ?
-We think so – check out our page on Daub and Clay
+Daub provides great insulation values and is a fantastic product.
+Is it due a revival?
+We think so – check out our page on Daub and Clay.